Oto-Manguean languages: Prehistory

-The Oto-Manguean family has existed in southern Mexico at least since 2000 BCE and probably several thousand years before, some estimates using the controversial method of glottochronology suggest an approximate splitting date of Proto-Otomanguean at c.
+The Oto-Manguean family has existed in southern Mexico at least since 2000 BCE and probably several thousand years earlier, and some estimates using the controversial method of glottochronology suggest an approximate splitting date of Proto-Otomanguean at c.
 4400 BCE.
-This makes the Oto-Manguean family the language family of the Americas with the deepest time depth, as well as the oldest language family with evidence of tonal contrast in the proto-language.
+That makes the Oto-Manguean family the language family of the Americas with the deepest time depth, as well as the oldest language family with evidence of tonal contrast in the proto-language.

-The Oto-Manguean urheimat has been thought to be in the Tehuacán valley in connection with one of the earliest neolithic cultures of Mesoamerica, and although it is now in doubt whether Tehuacán was the original home of the Proto-Otomanguean people, it is agreed that the Tehuacán culture (5000 BCE–2300 BCE) were likely Oto-Mangue speakers.
+The Oto-Manguean Urheimat has been thought to be in the Tehuacán Valley in connection with one of the earliest neolithic cultures of Mesoamerica, and although it is now unsure whether Tehuacán was the original home of the Proto-Otomanguean people, it is agreed that the Tehuacán culture (5000 BCE–2300 BCE) was likely made up of Oto-Mangue speakers.

 The long history of the Oto-Manguean family has resulted in considerable linguistic diversity between the branches of the family.
 Terrence Kaufman compares the diversity between the main branches of Oto-Manguean with that between the main branches of Indo-European.
 Kaufman also proposes that Oto-Manguean languages are an important candidate for being the source of many of the traits that have diffused into the other languages in the Mesoamerican linguistic area.

-Oto-Mangue speakers have been among the earliest to form highly complex cultures of Mesoamerica: the archeological site of Monte Albán with remains dated as early as 1000 BCE is believed to have been in continuous use by Zapotecs.
+Oto-Mangue-speakers have been among the earliest to form highly complex cultures of Mesoamerica.
+The archeological site of Monte Albán, with remains dated as early as 1000 BCE, is believed to have been in continuous use by Zapotecs.
 The undeciphered Zapotec script is one of the earliest forms of Mesoamerican writing.

-Other Mesoamerican cultural centers which may have been wholly or partly Oto-Manguean include the late classical sites of Xochicalco, which may have been built by Matlatzincas, and Cholula, which may have been inhabited by Manguean peoples.
-And some propose an Oto-Pamean presence in Teotihuacán.
-The Zapotecs are among the candidates to have invented the first writing system of Mesoamerica – and in the Post-Classic period the Mixtecs were prolific artisans and codex painters.
-During the postclassic the Oto-Manguean cultures of Central Mexico became marginalized by the intruding Nahuas and some, like the Chiapanec–Mangue speakers went south into Guerrero, Chiapas and Central America, while others such as the Otomi saw themselves relocated from their ancient homes in the Valley of Mexico to the less fertile highlands on the rim of the valleys.
+Other Mesoamerican cultural centers that may have been wholly or partly Oto-Manguean include the late classical sites of Xochicalco, which may have been built by Matlatzincas, and Cholula, which may have been inhabited by Manguean peoples.
+Some akso propose an Oto-Pamean presence in Teotihuacán.
+The Zapotecs are among the candidates to have invented the first writing system of Mesoamerica, and during the Post-Classic period, the Mixtecs were prolific artisans and codex painters.
+During the Post-Classic period, the Oto-Manguean cultures of Central Mexico became marginalized by the intruding Nahuas, and some like the Chiapanec–Mangue speakers, went south into Guerrero, Chiapas and Central America, and others such as the Otomi relocated from their ancient homes in the Valley of Mexico to the less fertile highlands on the rim of the valleys.